AviatrixSystems/Docs/HowTos/CloudN-config-drive-v1_4.rst

 Create the customized configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to boot CloudN that passes in interface address information, we need to create an ISO image contains both user-data and meta-data
+In order to boot CloudN that passes in interface address information, we need to create an ISO image containing both user-data and meta-data
 in ISO9660 format.

 Creating user-data file